PipeWire/wireplumber/docs/rst/lua_api/lua_introduction.rst

 WirePlumber uses `Lua version 5.4 <https://www.lua.org/versions.html>`_ to implement its engine.
 For older systems, Lua 5.3 is also supported.

-There are currently two uses for Lua in WirePlumber:

-  - To implement the scripting engine
-  - To implement lua-based :ref:`config files <config_lua>`

-This section is only documenting the API of the **scripting engine**

 Lua Reference
 -------------